See something? Report it in Maps on iPhone to help out other drivers!

 - Launch Maps on your iPhone.

-- On the main Maps screen, tap the info button (looks like an "i") in the upper right corner.
+- On the main Maps screen, scroll down until you hit the bottom of the screen.

 - Select Accident, Hazard, or Speed Check from the list.